Command-line client

 ls [script ...] - list scripts

-List the given scripts or all scripts if no script is given.
-The active script is marked with an asterisk (”*”).
+List each script, or all scripts if no script is given, and mark the active one with an asterisk (”*”).

 Options:

-List one script per line.
+List one script per line and terminate output with a blank line.
 Implied if standard input is not a terminal.

 -a

-The active script is not marked with an asterisk if -1, -a, or -l is given.
+The active script is not marked with an asterisk if -1 or -l is given.

 Examples: